Orthelious/PDCP_Spring2019/units/A_BusinessStructures_Agency_Labor/a1_BusinessStructuresAndModels.md

 ## <a name="ibsm">Introduction to Business Structures and Models</a>
 ![](https://github.com/Orthelious/PDCP_Spring2019/blob/master/images/madmax_interaction.gif)

-You cannot conduct business in a vaccuum.
+You cannot conduct business in a vacuum.
 You *have* to interact with others.
 Understanding exactly *who* you are conducting business with is one of the first steps to empowering yourself in everyday business interactions.

 To start making sense of things, we need to answer two of the initial questions: